East Avenue Medical Center

 E. Outreach Program

 The department’s outreach program is conducted as a commitment to serve people.
 We regularly hold medical missions in the different areas within Metro Manila and in the provinces nationwide.

-- Personal Data Sheet with 2 pcs passport sized pictures 4:30 PM
+- Application form with 2 pcs passport sized pictures

 - Application letter addressed to: